jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 wstool update naoqi_driver
 wstool set naoqi_bridge --git https://github.com/ros-naoqi/naoqi_bridge
 wstool set naoqi_bridge_msgs --git https://github.com/ros-naoqi/naoqi_bridge_msgs
-wstool set naoqi_dashboard --git https://github.com/ros-naoqi/naoqi_dashboard
 ```

 ## Interface when controlling NAO and Pepper via roseus

 Common methods for NAO and Pepper are defined in `naoqieus/naoqi-interface.l`.
 NAO-specific methods are defined in `naoeus/nao-interface.l`.
 Pepper-specific methods are defined in `peppereus/pepper-interface.l`.
 For further details about each method, please refer to [**_naoqieus_**](naoqieus/README.md), [**_naoeus_**](naoeus/README.md), and [**_peppereus_**](peppereus/README.md) respectively.
 For some methods, they require specific branch (kochigami-develop) because they are not merged into master.
-If you need this, please change your branch of `naoqi_driver`, `naoqi_bridge` and `naoqi_bridge_msgs` as follows:
+If you need this, please change your branch of `naoqi_bridge` and `naoqi_bridge_msgs` as follows:

 ```
 cd catkin_ws/src